 - Sudden blurred or hazy vision

 If you experience any of these symptoms, seek immediate medical attention at an emergency room.
 These symptoms do not necessarily mean that you have glaucoma, but they are signs of a potentially serious problem.

 Schedule An Evaluation

 Eye Consultants of Pennsylvania is the leading ophthalmology practice in Schuylkill, Berks, Lebanon, Lancaster and Montgomery counties.
 We have an excellent track record of success in glaucoma treatment.
-Our highly qualified board-certified, fellowship-trained ophthalmologists – Edna Z. Mahmood, MD, Mehul H. Negarsheth, MD, Abhishek K. Nemani, MD, and Justin M. Shaw, MD – have vast experience in current glaucoma treatments and surgeries as well as new advancements that show great promise.
+Our highly qualified board-certified, fellowship-trained ophthalmologists – Mehul H. Negarsheth, MD and Abhishek K. Nemani, MD – have vast experience in current glaucoma treatments and surgeries as well as new advancements that show great promise.

 If your eye doctor determines that you have glaucoma, he or she may recommend prescription eye drops, laser surgery, or another type of conventional surgery.

 Each patient’s circumstances are different – including age, ethnicity, lifestyle, disease progression and other health conditions.
 Your ophthalmologist will work with you to find the treatment that is right for you.

 Laser Surgery: The first choice for treating open-angle glaucoma is typically medication or laser surgery.
 There are several types of laser surgery, but they are all similar.
 The laser beam is used to make small changes in the eye’s drainage system to allow fluid to flow more easily and reduce the intraocular pressure.
 If the pressure is not adequately reduced or starts to rise again, your doctor may recommend conventional surgery.